-Dominic Raab was appointed Minister of State at the Ministry of Justice on 12 June 2017.
-He was elected Conservative MP for Esher and Walton in May 2010.
+Dominic Raab was appointed Secretary of State for Foreign and Commonwealth Affairs and First Secretary of State on 24 July 2019.
+He was first elected Conservative MP for Esher and Walton in May 2010.

 Dominic went to Dr Challoner’s Grammar School, and studied law at Lady Margaret Hall, Oxford and for a Masters at Cambridge, winning the Clive Parry Prize for International Law.